Working with server

 });

-After setting up the widget, you'll need to add a WebSocket to listen for server events.
-Here's how you can do it:
+After setting up the widget, you’ll want to add a WebSocket to listen for server events.
+Here’s how to do it:

 // multiuser initialization...